 Brian believes without the mind, the body will never be able to hit a truly pure golf shot, no matter the club technology.
 Along with instilling a positive mindset, he believes it is his job as a golf professional to work as an artist to create and sculpt his students' swings into their own individual style.
 He believes fundamentals are important building blocks, but there is neither a cookie cutter swing nor teaching method for every golfer.
 Brian works in a low pressure, yet organized fashion designed to help a student achieve his or her goals.

 The construction of Sharon Woods Golf Course began in 1936.
 WPA crews did most of the groundwork on the project.
 Tons of topsoil were dredged from the east side of the lake for constructing greens.
 The course opened in 1938 when legendary amateur golfer Bobby Jones hit the first golf ball on May 27.
 Mr. Jones was a fraternity brother of Park District Commissioner at the time, Mr. Alfred K. Nippert, who invited him to attend the opening of the course.

-Mr. William H. Diddel is the golf course architect of Sharon Woods Golf Course.
+Mr. William H. Diddel was the golf course architect of Sharon Woods Golf Course.
 A native of Indianapolis, Indiana, Mr. Diddel designed over 70 courses in his career.
 Other courses in Cincinnati he designed include Kenwood Country Club, California Golf Course, Miami View Golf Club, Neumann Golf Course, Royal Oak Country Club and The Mill Course at Winton Woods.
 Mr. Diddel was an accomplished player as well.
 He is credited with shooting his age or better over 1200 times and won the Indiana Amateur title five times.